svgpp/svgpp/doc/sphinx/document_traversal.rst

 .. _fakeRef1:

-  New context object isn't created, parent context will be used.
+  The new context object isn't created, parent context will be used.
   ``on_enter_element(ElementTag())`` and ``on_exit_element()`` methods of parent context will be called at the start and at the end of element processing respectively.